SIMOLANT 03/2025

 - FPS=15

 Set the number of frames per second to 15.
-This is an approximate value
+The real FPS may be changed

 - FPS=30